There are many things to do in Banff. It is one of the most picturesque places in the world! Here are a few of my favorites in this Canadian park.

 Lake Lousie is a small hamlet in Alberta, Canada.
 With a population of less than a few hundred, its serenity quickly began attracting many tourists.
 As with most Banff locations during the summer, Lake Louise can be quite crowded with sight-seers.
 Instead of rushing with the crowds under the summer heat, winter is also a great time to visit this beautiful spot.
 When the Canadian winter strikes, it will freeze the lake and create a vast skating area that many can take advantage of.
 Cross-country skiing and sliding around the icy range are also fun activities to take on around this time.

+You can take a canoe across the river or have dinner by the spectacular blue waters.
 Best of all, there won’t be too many tourists in sight!

 5. Lake Minnewanka